-- Companies processing payments including PayPal, Visa, and Alibaba’s Ant Financial will see increased transaction volume and growth in processing revenues
+- Companies processing payments including PayPal, Mastercard and Alibaba’s Ant Financial will see increased transaction volume and growth in processing revenues

-- Traditional financial institutions such as Bank of America and Wells Fargo will see greater opportunities to offer value added services to their banking customers
+- Traditional financial institutions such as Bank of America and JP Morgan will see greater opportunities to offer value added services to their banking customers

 - Technology companies like Apple, Google, Facebook and Amazon will see increased sales of connected devices and take up of their own payment services like Apple Pay and Android Pay